pcdshub/happi/docs/source/client.rst

 .. note::

-    Because the database uses the ``base`` key as a device's identification you can not edit this information in the same way.
+    Because the database uses the ``prefix`` key as a device's identification you can not edit this information in the same way.
 Instead you must explicitly remove the device and then use :meth:`.Client.add_device` to create a new entry.